giantswarm/releases/announcements/2021/week09.md

 ## Managed apps

 [NGINX IC v1.15.0](https://docs.giantswarm.io/changes/managed-apps/nginx-ingress-controller-app/v1.15.0/) upgrades the container images (controller container to v0.44.0 and kube-webhook-certgen to v1.5.1).
-It also removes conflicting admission webhook api versions...
+It also removes conflicting admission webhook api versions, ensuring the the tree of apiversions will be valid according to the webhook.

 [Kong v1.2.0](https://docs.giantswarm.io/changes/managed-apps/kong-app/v1.2.0/) upgrades Kong to v2.3...